shirakaba/anime-diverge/docs/shows/demon-lord.md

 ---
-title: "How NOT to Summon a Demon Lord / Isekai Maou to Shoukan Shoujo no Dorei Majutsu"
+title: "How NOT to Summon a Demon Lord"
 ---

 # How NOT to Summon a Demon Lord